syrin02/msposapp/README.md

 		Enter selection:

 		Select "d" to Install/Configure/Upgrade Dependant packages; 1st time need Redhat support login.
-		Select "a" to I/C/U AWS - Need AWS Account Keys, region, and enter "text" for output.
+		Select "a" to I/C/U AWSCLI - Need AWS Key and secret key, desired region, and enter "text" for output.

-- Next, build the OS media, stage an instance, create a VPN connection, mount persisted data, then start the point of sale appliation.
+- Next, build the OS media (11), stage an instance (12), create a VPN connection (113), mount persisted data (auto), then start the point of sale server (2).